Cancel anytime

 Growth Trajectory and Initiatives

-Future Projections: Future growth is expected to be driven by the development of the Wheeler River project and the potential for new discoveries.
-Analyst estimates vary depending on uranium price forecasts and project timelines.
+Future Projections: Future growth is tied to the development and operation of the Wheeler River project and uranium prices.
+Analyst estimates suggest significant growth potential upon production commencement.

-Recent Initiatives: Recent initiatives include advancing the Wheeler River project, securing environmental approvals, and exploring new uranium assets.
+Recent Initiatives: Recent initiatives include advancing the Wheeler River project through the permitting process, expanding exploration activities, and seeking strategic partnerships.

 Summary